codeguy/php-the-right-way/_posts/10-03-01-Object-Caching.md

 {% highlight php %}
 <?php
+// check if there is data saved as 'expensive_data' in cache
 $data = apc_fetch('expensive_data');
 if (!$data)
 {
+        // data not in cache, do expensive call and save for later use
 	$data = get_expensive_data();
 	apc_store('expensive_data', $data);
 }

+print_r($data);
 {% endhighlight %}

 Learn more about popular object caching systems: